-Help for immigrants
+Help for migrants

 The operations of the Red Cross are steered by the organisation’s most important principle: the principle of humanity.
 We help people in need regardless of their legal or social status.

-Many ways to help immigrants
+Many ways to help migrants

 Every person has the right to seek asylum.
 This right is based e.g. on the United Nations Universal Declaration of Human Rights.
 The criteria for asylum are defined in law and international agreements to which Finland is committed.